CesarF1204/RestoGo/README.md

     - Quantity

 ### 5. Delete Item
-- Enables users to remove a food item from the menu.
+- Enables admin to remove a food item from the menu.
 - Ensures data integrity by confirming the action before deletion.

 ### *Both frontend and backend has validations to ensure secure and valid data input.*